Variability as a better characterization of Shannon entropy: Connection to Statistical Mechanics

 As we said before, we treat continuous variables by comparing to a finite unit.
 We can pick a unit of phase space small enough such that the density $\rho$ can be considered constant over cells of that size.
 We express $\rho$ as the number of particles within the chosen unit and divide phase space into cells.
 Now we can calculate all the possible permutations of the particles within the different cells and, in these circumstances, we will find that $\log W = N H(\rho)$.
 That is, the number of permutations at that level of precision will be equivalent to the number of particles times the variability of the distribution at that level of precision.
 In other words, the Boltzmann entropy reduces to $N$ times the Shannon variability of the single-particle distribution for a given microstate.

-The Boltzmann constant $k_B$ should not distract us: its role is simply to allow us to measure temperature in an appropriate unit.
-If one defines $T = \frac{\partial U}{\partial S}$, and measures temperature in Kelvin and energy in Joules, the above relationship forces us to measure entropy in Joules/Kelvin.
+The Boltzmann constant $k_B$ should not distract us: its role is simply to allow us to measure temperature in an appropriate unit.\footnote{In the latest revision of the International Metric System of Units SI,\cite{chyla2011evolution} the Boltzmann constant is one of the defining constants.
+This means its value is assigned, rather than measured, in a way that properly defines Kelvin, the unit of temperature.
+The universal constants are essentially used as fixed starting points to define our measurement scales. } If one defines $T = \frac{\partial U}{\partial S}$, and measures temperature in Kelvin and energy in Joules, the above relationship forces us to measure entropy in Joules/Kelvin.
 Therefore the entropy cannot be expressed as a pure number.
 However, this is not the only possible definition.
-Instead of using $T$ as a primary thermodynamic variable, we can use $\beta = \frac{1}{k_B T}$.\footnote{There are a few reasons why one can argue this is a better choice, though ultimately it is still a matter of choice.} In this case, one would define $\beta = \frac{\partial S}{\partial U}$, measure energy in Joules, $\beta$ in inverse Joules and entropy would be dimensionless.
-As one can do all the thermodynamic calculations using just $\beta$, the constant $k_B$ is really just set by the unit system.
+Instead of using $T$ as a primary thermodynamic variable, we can use $\beta = \frac{1}{k_B T}$.
+In this case, one would define $\beta = \frac{\partial S}{\partial U}$, measure energy in Joules, $\beta$ in inverse Joules and entropy would be dimensionless.
+As one can do all the thermodynamic calculations using just $\beta$, the constant $k_B$ is really just set by the unit system.\footnote{As \cite{chyla2011evolution} notes: \begin{quote} Temperature characterizes the average thermal energy of particles in a certain ensemble of particles in the state of thermodynamic equilibrium.
+Therefore, in principle, one could express this quantity in terms of the unit of energy; this is actually practiced in many fields of physics, especially in statistical physics, where it is quite common to use $\Theta = k_B T$ or $\beta = 1 / k_B T$ as a measure of thermal energy, instead of temperature $T$ measured in Kelvins. \end{quote} }

 Distributions over single-particle phase space constitute the setting used when deriving the Maxwell-Boltzmann distribution $\rho(q^i, p_i) = \left(\frac{\beta m}{2\pi} \right)^{3/2}e^{-\beta \frac{p_ip^i}{2m}}$, which is the distribution of particles for an ideal gas.
 As it evolves towards equilibrium, particles will spread out as much as they can under the constraints given by the energy, volume and number of particles, increasing the variability until it is maximized.
 The equilibrium is a statistical equilibrium, particles are moving around, but for any particle that moves in one direction, there is another one that moves in the opposite and the overall distribution remains the same.\footnote{This corresponds to the original insights developed by Boltzmann.}